davtoh/enterprise-website/README.rst

 3. create a ``keys.json`` configuration file for sensitive data

 To protect sensitive data a keys.json file is loaded on the settings and used to provide the necessary keys.
-If ti is not provided a generic file will be created and a generic ``SECRET_KEY`` provided.
+If it is not provided a generic file will be created and a generic ``SECRET_KEY`` provided.
 The default file ``keys.json`` has the form:

 .. code-block:: json